tom-krieger/cis_security_hardening/README.md

 ### Auditd

 Auditd is normally configured with immutable rules.
-This meens that changing rules will require a *reboot* to make the new rules effective.
+This means that changing rules will require a *reboot* to make the new rules effective.

 ### SELinux and Apparmor